 To clean it:

-- Rinse and reconnect: Once you’re done, rinse them and put them back together again.
+- Rinse and reconnect: Once the parts are clean, rinse them and place them back into position.

 Water Softener Troubleshooting Tips

 If you suspect that your water softener is not working correctly and you have already performed the maintenance tasks we described, check these components:

 - Bypass Valve: Make sure the bypass valve is open and water is flowing through the system.